More people are sleepless and possibly dangerous.

 Several large organizations – like Google – have in their offices sleep pots to allow workers to take restaurants.

 Fewer than 49% of adults worldwide have confirmed they are sleeping sufficiently.
-Co-founder Arianna Huffington from the Huffington Post often claims that sleep can be ignored from a societal dimension.
-The active, relentless way we live our lives more and more leads to a sleepless cycle that hinders our physical and mental wellbeing and keeps us from fulfilling it, says she.
+Co-founder Arianna Huffington from the Huffington Post often claims that sleep can strong brain be ignored from a societal dimension.
+The active, relentless way we live our lives more and more leads to a sleepless cycle .
+That hinders our physical and mental wellbeing and keeps us from fulfilling it, says she.

-Their sleep impaired 54% of adults said tension.
-Inadequate sleep was deemed a public health issue by US Centers for Disease Control and Prevention, and a third of Americans stated that they slept for less than six hours a night.
+Then, their sleep impaired 54% of adults said tension.
+Inadequate sleep was deemed a public health issue by US Centers for Disease Control and Prevention.
+And a third of Americans stated that they slept for less than six hours a night.

 A research in 2017 which sought to calculate the economic effect of our sleepless society found that .
 An employee who has been sleeping less than six hours a night loses around six business days .
 A year to absenteeism or presentism relative to an employee who was 7 to 9 hours a night.
 Other reports indicate that advanced countries lose about 2 % of GDP in sleep deprivation.